 The start of a new decade saw the completion of multiple Iowa National Guard buildings, Earlham Savings Bank in Woodward and the Des Moines Airport Rental Car Facility.
 It was also the start of Neumann’s work at Blank Park Zoo which would result in 8 new and/or updated exhibits over the next few years.

 In 2012, Neumann Brothers celebrates 100 years of setting and upholding the standard of excellence.
 They celebrate with the completion of several important projects for the state they have called home for a century.
 Projects include the Central Iowa Shelter & Services building, the Macaque Exhibit at Blank Park Zoo and the historic restoration at Trolley Place.
-Most notably the historic restoration at World Food Prize, which was completed the previous year in 2011, won the Preservation at Its Best Award for Preservation Iowa in 2012.
+Most notably the historic restoration at World Food Prize, which was completed the previous year in 2011, won the Preservation at Its Best Award for Preservation Iowa and the MBI Masters Award in 2012.

 2013 - 2019